Temperament:Social ButterflyEnergeticSuper Smart

 How to Care for a American Eskimo Dog

-With a dog this gorgeous, maintenance will be required.
+With a dog this gorgeous, maintenance is required.
 American Eskimos shed, and that coat needs a lot of care to keep it fluffy and fabulous.
 Eskies are also high-energy pups, which means you’ll spend a lot of time exercising and training them.
 But hey—that just means you have more time to bond with and love on this wonderful pup.

 American Eskimo Dog Health

-American Eskimos have a life expectancy of 13 to 15 years, and they don’t have a lot of health issues.
+American Eskimos have a life expectancy of 13-15 years, and they don’t have a lot of health issues.
 Many of these issues are hereditary, so only purchase your puppy from a reputable breeder who screens their pups.
 If you’re adopting an Eskie, be sure to get a copy of the vet wellness exam to see if the dog already suffers from one of these health problems.

 - Progressive Retinal Atrophy: American Eskimos can inherit progressive retinal atrophy (PRA), which is a degenerative disease that gradually causes blindness.
 While there currently isn’t a treatment for PRA, the disease isn’t painful or life-threatening.
 A pup who loses vision can still lead a happy life.
 Genetic testing can be performed on breeding dogs to ensure it isn’t passed on to future generations.